rhu1/scribble-gt-scala/README.md

 - Docker is installed and running – e.g., see this [tutorial](https://docs.docker.com/get-started/).
-- **Docker Buildx** is recommended for multi-platform builds.
-(It is included with Docker Desktop and modern Docker Engine installs.)

-Notes on the artifact.

-- This docker image has been tested on following environment as the host machine:
-  - MacOS 14.7.1, on a MacBook Pro with 1.4 GHz Quad-Core Intel Core i5 and 16GB RAM.
-  - MacOS 15.3.1, on a MacBook Pro with M1 and 16GB RAM.
-  - MacOS 15.5, on a MacBook Pro with M4 and 16GB RAM.
-  - Windows 10, Intel Core i5 @ 2.6 GHz (4 cores) and 16GB RAM.

 <!--
 - The artifact Docker image has `vim` and `nano` preinstalled.
 -->